anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I want you to be everything that's you, deep at the center of your being.
+Quote: When you realize there is nothing lacking, the whole world belongs to you.

-By: Confucius
+By: Laozi